BeamMW/docs-gitbook/node/mining-mode.md

 ### How to mine using an external miner

-1. Download CLI Wallet (available on all platforms) from the [Beam Website](https://www.beam.mw/downloads/).
+1. Download the CLI Wallet (available on all platforms) from the [Beam Website](https://www.beam.mw/downloads/).
 2. Extract the CLI Wallet to any folder on your machine and title it `wallet_folder.`
 3. Launch the Command Line and change the directory to `wallet_folder`.
 Enter the following command: